Harald-U/workshop-openshift-on-ibm-cloud/6-github.md

 ### Step 2

-Create a new application and refer to a subdirectory in the GitHub repo.
+Create a new application and refer to the GitHub repo of this workshop and to a subdirectory (deploying-to-openshift) within the repo:

 ```
 $ oc new-app https://github.com/Harald-U/workshop-openshift-on-ibm-cloud --context-dir=deploying-to-openshift --name=authors-git